allinurl/goaccess/README.md

 * **Incremental Log Processing**<br>
   Need data persistence?
-GoAccess has the ability to process logs incrementally through the on-disk B+Tree database.
+GoAccess has the ability to process logs incrementally through the on-disk persistence options.

 * **Only one dependency**<br>
   GoAccess is written in C. To run it, you only need ncurses as a dependency.